programmes offered in the acupuncture pregnancy clinic

 There is much information and misinformation about what constitutes a good preconception diet.
 From a Chinese medicine point of view the middle road is usually the healthiest where moderation of some foods is recommended and a good balance of healthy and fresh fruits and vegetables with adequate protein is encouraged.
 A TCM practitioner takes into account the different constitution and situation of each individual before dietary advice is given.

 A properly functioning digestive system is an important focus of treatment, so that nutrients are absorbed and utilised well.
-If there are any digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite these can be addressed with acupuncture.
+We will ask you about digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite.

 If you are overweight a little bit of weight loss goes a long way to improving fertility.
 Losing 5 kg is a manageable target for most and you can start now.
 Just moving your metabolism a little bit in the direction of burning off fat stores, can stimulate ovarian activity, improve egg and sperm quality and increase fertility.